michep/snap-plugin-processor-maptag/README.md

 ### Examples
 In this example we run iostat collector, maptag processor and file publisher to write data into file.

-Documentation for Snap collector cpu plugin can be found [here](https://github.com/intelsdi-x/snap-plugin-collector-iostat).
+Documentation for Snap collector iostat plugin can be found [here](https://github.com/intelsdi-x/snap-plugin-collector-iostat).
 Documentation for Snap file publisher plugin can be found [here](https://github.com/intelsdi-x/snap-plugin-publisher-file).

 In one terminal window, open the snap daemon with log level 1 (`-l 1`) and disabled plugin signing check (`-t 0`):